 - Wye Knott Village - tower installed and operational

 - County works with local ISPs, and gathers feedback from residents, to identify areas where Internet access is unsatisfactory

-- New local tower installs continue, on a priority basis, throughout rural Strathcona County.
+- New Internet towers are installed, on a priority basis, throughout rural Strathcona County.
 Approximately 100 towers expected to be installed by end of 2017.

 The County is partnering with Strathcona County Library to install Internet towers at most rural community halls.
 This is being made possible through the Library’s Bookmobile sponsor, Shell Canada Ltd. Thanks to this initiative, visitors will be able to enjoy unlimited free Internet access at these facilities.

 Rural Strathcona County Library patrons will gain access to the Library’s entire suite of digital content and programming (such as eBooks, and downloadable music and movies), and be able to log into their accounts in real-time when they visit the Bookmobile.

 Frequently asked questions